Badin: Culture

 The city was once the centre of Sufi culture in the region.
 Badin's Shah Qadri Mela, (Gyarvi mean 11 in Sindi) or "Giyarwee Shareef Mela" (the Festival of Abdul-Qadir Gilani) was one of the famous festivals of Sindh that started around 1569 and ended around 1969 due to lack of support from government, and spread of Wahhabism, an orthodox version of Islam, which sees Sufism and Sufi Festivals as "threat to Islamic principles".
-It was the festival that used to attract more than fifty thousand people on each celebration.
+The festival attracted more than fifty thousand people on each celebration.